Deepanshu-analyst/PwC-Virtual-internship-/README.md

    balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

-You can access the deployed model and explore its features through the following link:
+You can access the Power BI Simulation Activities through the following link:

 [Click here to access the Datasets and Dashboards](https://github.com/Deepanshu-analyst/PwC-Virtual-internship-)